 Everyone completely underestimates how long the process of finding a new supplier can take – unless you’re in procurement, that is.

-If you’re a procurement leader then you’ll understand the stalling and the setbacks that are often involved in trying to find a travel supplier only too well.
+If you’re a procurement manager then you’ll understand the stalling and the setbacks that are often involved in trying to find a travel supplier only too well.

 You’ll understand the often time-consuming challenge of chasing up potential suppliers’ details or answers to tender questions that are absolutely vital to the decision making process, all whilst feeling the pressure of deadlines set by your key stakeholders.